 Session 09: The APA Academic Essay -More Note taking on the Solutions and/or Recommendations

 Summary: We reviewed what to do this session, and focused on some APA formatting guidance.
 Then, you discussed notes #4 for your academic essay and facilitated with your APA references.
-Lastly, we discussed the homework a second time for the next class.
+Lastly, we discussed the homework note-taking #5 and #6 about the solutions to your issue for the next class.